XuJiandong/ckb-js/docs/intro.md

 production environment.
 For additional examples, please refer to the `tests` folder.

-## File System and Modules
-[TODO]

 ## Bytecode
-When `-c` is provided, it can compile a JS source file into JS bytecode with output as hexadecimal.
-Below is a recipe about how to compile JS source file:
+When `-c` is provided, it can compile a JavaScript source file into JavaScript bytecode with output as hexadecimal.
+Below is a recipe about how to compile JavaScript source file:
 ```shell
 ckb-debugger --read-file hello.js --bin build/ckb-js-vm -- -c | awk '/Run result: 0/{exit} {print}' | xxd -r -p > hello.bc
 ```
-It reads `hello.js` and then compiles the JS source file into bytecode in hex formatting.
+It reads `hello.js` and then compiles the JavaScript source file into bytecode in hex formatting.
 Then, using the power of `awk` and `xxd`, it can be converted into binary.
 Finally, it is written as `hello.bc`.

-`ckb-js-vm` can transparently run JS bytecode or JS source files, which can also be in file systems.
+`ckb-js-vm` can transparently run JavaScript bytecode or source files, which can also be in file systems.